emsifa/evo/docs/validation.md

 ## Create Your Own Validation Rule

-Evo's validation rule is basically a class implementing `Illuminate\Contracts\Validation\Rule` interface and has `Attribute` attribute attached on it.
+Evo's validation rules is basically class implementing `Illuminate\Contracts\Validation\Rule` interface and has `Attribute` attribute attached on it.

 For example, we will create `Bit` rule that only accepts string with "0" and "1" characters.